|

 Whether for solo, congregation, or choir, singing the text of the "Hail Mary" is a foundation of musical expression about the Blessed Virgin Mary.

 This started it all.
-The great solo settings like Schubert and choral settings like Biebl draw their inspiration from it.
-While many Catholics associate Mary with the month of May or feasts like Immaculate Conception and the Assumption, this chant is positioned by the church as the proper for the Preparation of Gifts on the 4th Sunday of Advent, paired with the Gospel Reading recounting the angel Gabriel’s visit to Mary.
+Great solo settings like Schubert and choral settings like Biebl draw their inspiration from it.
+While Catholics associate Mary with the month of May or feasts like Immaculate Conception and the Assumption, this chant is positioned by the church as the proper for the Preparation of Gifts on Advent 4, paired with the Gospel Reading recounting the angel Gabriel’s visit to Mary.

-Most widely known among the musical settings of the “Hail Mary,” the origin of this piece is a German folk song.
-Pairing with the Latin text of the Catholic prayer was a later development.
+Most widely known of the solo “Ave Maria” settings, the origin of this piece is a German folk song.
+The Latin text was a later development.
 This recording features soprano Renee Fleming.

-One of the most beloved choral settings, its thick sound comes from being sung by double choir, making it more challenging.
-While not new, the piece was given a boost by the American male choral ensemble, Chanticleer, who frequently gives concerts at our Cathedral.
+One of the most beloved choral settings, its thick sound comes from its double choir texture.
+While not new, the piece was given a boost by the American male choral ensemble, Chanticleer.

-If you listened to the chant version, you will find the opening familiar, a choral technique known as incipit.
-Along with Arcadelt, it is one of the older settings of the “Hail Mary”.
-The SJB choir has found it an interesting compliment to the Arcadelt, as polyphony gives some challenge to singers.
+The familiar opening of this choral setting featuers a technique known as incipit.
+Along with Arcadelt, it is one of the older settings.
+SJB choir has found it an interesting compliment to Arcadelt, as polyphony gives some challenge to singers.

-The SJB choir has come to love the choral writing of Philip Stopford but do not all share the same affinity for this contemporary British composer's complicated musical aesthetic.
+The SJB choir has come to appreciate the choral writing of Philip Stopford but do not all share the same affinity for this contemporary British composer's complicated musical aesthetic.

-You will notice the chant melody woven into the background of this congregational setting of the “Hail Mary.”
-If it sounds familiar, that is because, in past, it has made an annual appearance on the 4th Sunday of Advent at masses in which the choir does not sing.
-Enjoy choral harmonies and instruments we do not hear when it is led by instrument and cantor.
+You will notice the chant melody woven into the background of this congregational setting.
+If it sounds familiar, that is because it has made an annual appearance at Advent 4 masses in which the choir does not sing.
+Enjoy musical features not heard when led solely by instrument and cantor.

 Marian Antiphons

-The Church’s Night Prayer or Compline (both names are used) concludes with a Marian chant.
+The Church’s Night Prayer, or Compline, concludes with a Marian chant.

 Four texts are divided over the course of the liturgical year:

-• Ave Regina Caelorum – sung from Presentation of the Lord, through Lent, until Holy Saturday.
+• Ave Regina Caelorum – Presentation of the Lord to Holy Saturday

-• Regina Caeli – sung from Easter Sunday through Pentecost (the Easter Season)
+• Regina Caeli – Easter Sunday to Pentecost

 Alma Redemptoris Mater

-This classic of choral settings is often heard as part of celebrations of Advent Lessons & Carols and is used at the beginning of the service as a bridge between Night Prayer and Lessons & Carols.
-This piece has become an SJB choir tradition of leading off the prelude music of Christmas Midnight Mass.
+This classic choral setting is often heard during Advent Lessons & Carols and is used at the beginning of the service as a bridge from Night Prayer.
+SJB choir traditionally begins the prelude of Christmas Midnight Mass with it.

 Ave Regina Caelorum